Analysts & Consultants

 +44 (0)1223 812300

 Dr Khasha Ghaffarzadeh obtained his PhD and MPhil from the University College London and the University of Cambridge, respectively.
-Khasha collaborated with Samsung Advanced Institute of Technology and Phillips Research during his PhD research.
-His research was published in leading journals such as Applied Physics Letters and he has presented in many conferences around the globe.
-At IDTechEx, Khasha has advised several major multi-billion dollar corporations on their growth and technology strategy in the Printed Electronics space.
-Khasha has also helped clients find both early stage and mature acquisition targets.
-Khasha has specific expertise in graphene and carbon nanotubes, thin film transistors, conductive inks and organic photovoltaics.
-Khasha has lectured in Japan, Korea, USA, Portugal, Germany, UK, etc Khasha has also helped develop the Market Intelligence Portal and heads up its sales and content creation process.
+At IDTechEx, Khasha advises major multi-billion dollar corporations around the globe on their growth and technology strategy in the field of emerging technologies.
+Khasha helps clients find growth opportunities, to position products, to find partners, and to develop go-to-market strategies.
+Khasha has specific technical expertise in graphene and carbon nanotubes, transistors, functional inks, photovoltaics, piezoelectric and piezoresistive materials, flexible and organic sensors, transparent conductive films, and solid-state lighting.
+Khasha has helped clients in the USA, Japan, Germany, UK, Netherlands, Norway, France, etc Khasha has also helped develop the Market Intelligence Portal and heads up its sales and content creation process.

 Market Research Reports